Maleick/byvalver/assets/docs/IMPLEMENTATION_PROGRESS.md

 ## Overview

-This document tracks the implementation of the generic bad-character elimination framework for byvalver.
-The goal is to extend byvalver from null-byte-only elimination to support arbitrary bad characters (e.g., `0x00, 0x0a, 0x0d` for network protocols).
+This document tracks the implementation of the generic bad-byte elimination framework for byvalver.
+The goal is to extend byvalver from null-byte-only elimination to support arbitrary bad bytes (e.g., `0x00, 0x0a, 0x0d` for network protocols).

 ---